- Roger Miller

 - Ray Price

 Two weeks before Kristofferson was to begin teaching English literature at West Point, however, he resigned his commission and headed for Nashville, where he pursued his dream of becoming a professional songwriter.
-Early on, he found encouragement from publisher Marijohn Wilkin at Buckhorn Music, and later from Fred Foster and Bob Beckham at Combine Music.
+He found encouragement from publisher Marijohn Wilkin at Buckhorn Music early on, and later from Fred Foster and Bob Beckham at Combine Music.
 Like most Nashville tunesmiths, he paid his dues working part-time jobs, including that of janitor for Columbia Studios.
 While Bob Dylan was recording his famous Blonde on Blonde album there, a then-unknown Kristofferson was sweeping floors and emptying ashtrays.

 00:00 / 00:00